 - Return your completed packet to your local Department of Social Services office.

 NOTE: Many Medicaid members are automatically renewed by the state if they chose to have their information reviewed electronically when they applied for Medicaid.
-If you chose this option, didn’t get a renewal packet, and you haven’t moved recently, your benefits may have been automatically renewed for another year.
-The state will send you a notice letting you know if this happens.
+If your benefits have been automatically renewed for another year, the state will send you a notice letting you know.

 Things to remember